raymon-roos/apikachu/apikachu/README.md

 - **Web Server:** You'll need a web server such as Apache to host the APIkachu.
 - **Database Server:** APIkachu relies on a MySQL database server, such as MariaDB, for storing Pokémon data.
+- **OpenAI:** APIkachu relies on Openai as its large language model and image generator.
+To make this work you need an Openai account with credits.

 ## 🚀 Getting Started